 Illumio a Leader in Forrester Wave

-Forrester evaluated 15 top vendors in the market, including many industry giants like Microsoft, Google, Cisco, Palo Alto Networks, and Okta.
+Forrester evaluated the 15 top Zero Trust vendors in the market, including many industry giants like Microsoft, Google, Cisco, Palo Alto Networks, and Okta.
 This year, we are thrilled to be a leader in Zero Trust, receiving the highest score across all the major categories: current offering, strategy, and market presence.

 We believe this placement validates Illumio’s groundbreaking approach.
 We acknowledge and accept the responsibility that comes with leading an industry-changing market, and we look forward to continued innovation from our own product offerings and the industry as a whole.